What is a Shaker-style kitchen and is it right for me?

-Essentially, shaker-style kitchen cupboard doors feature a thick frame around their central panels, occasionally accessorised with beading, or other ornate detailing such as panelling, grooves, cornicing or mantels.
+Essentially, it’s a type of kitchen cabinetry.
+Shaker-style cupboard doors feature thick frames around their central panels, occasionally accessorised with beading, or other ornate detailing such as panelling, grooves, cornicing or mantels.

 They’re more often than not made from real wood, and so are known for their strength and durability.
 However, they come in many, many different styles.

-For instance, there’s the modern shaker-style kitchen.
+For instance, there’s the modern Shaker-style kitchen.
 This look features thinner frames, and more basic detailing.
-They work in a space that can have a mishmash of interior styles, with modern appliances or an industrial look – from concrete floors to black brassware.
+They work in a space that can have a mishmash of interior styles, with modern appliances or an industrial look – from concrete floors, exposed brick, to black brassware.

-They work in a more traditional shaker-style kitchen as well – especially as the design is more than 300 years old.
+Shaker doors work in a more traditional kitchen as well – especially as the design is more than 300 years old.
 These suit a more neutral palette, such as creams, light blues and greys.
 They can also be left unpainted, showing off the natural wood.

-These types of shaker-style kitchens work well with stone or wooden floors, and more traditional appliances, such as an Aga or large range cooker.
+This type of Shaker-style kitchens work well with stone or wooden floors, more traditional appliances, such as an Aga or large range cooker, and butler sinks.

 To add a fun twist to a more traditional look, why not paint the island a different colour to the rest of the units?
 Or, have the island on legs to help create a sense of space.

-Not sure if a shaker-style kitchen is right for you?
-Why not take our kitchen cabinets quiz, and find out.
+Not sure if a Shaker-style kitchen is right for you?
+Click here for more types of classic cabinets explained

 About Post Author